cognitedata/cognite-sdk-js/README.md

 ## Development

+The sdk is implemented as a package in a monorepo, together with core logic, beta versions and samples.
+See [this](./guides/monorepo.md) file for details.

+### Testing

 There is one integration test that requires a api key.
 In order to run this, you need an api key for the `cognitesdk-js` tenant.
 Talk to any of the contributors or leave an issue and it'll get sorted.
 Travis will run the test and has its own api key.
 Set the environment variable `COGNITE_PROJECT` to `cognitesdk-js` and `COGNITE_CREDENTIALS` to your api-key.